cbron/mancora/README.md

 Easily save counts of models or specific model queries on regular intervals into a single table to use for statistics.

 For example, you can set up a count on the number of subscribers you get per hour, day, week, etc. That number will be saved in a table in the database with which you can do whatever you want (I'll show you how to graph it below).

-You can specifiy which intervals you want to track, and also specify certain conditions on the query such as `:country => "Canada"`.
-The datetime field to query on can also be set if its not created_at: `field :registered_at`.
+The other main option is a total count, basically a `User.count` for each of those time periods.

 ## Installation